Project Natick

-Project Natick is an experimental data center undergoing research and development by Microsoft.
+Project Natick was an experimental data center that underwent research and development by Microsoft.
 Microsoft deployed its first undersea data center prototype in August 2015.
-It has subsequently deployed and retrieved a "shipping-container" sized data center off the coast of the Northern Isles.
+It subsequently deployed and retrieved a "shipping-container" sized data center off the coast of the Northern Isles in 2018.
 Microsoft subcontracted Naval Group to spearhead the design and manufacture of the vessel.
+In 2024, Microsoft stated that Project Natick was no longer active.

 History

 In 2013, a Microsoft employee with previous experience in the US Navy suggested that an underwater farm server could cut on cooling costs and increase environmental sustainability.
 A white paper written by employees began to circulate to promote the idea.

 Phase I

 In late 2014, the project was launched with a meeting in Redmond, Washington.
-The first prototype was named Leona Philpot (named after a character from the Xbox Halo video game series) and was deployed off the coast of California on August, 10, 2015.
+The first prototype was named Leona Philpot (named after a character from the Xbox Halo video game series) and was deployed off the coast of California on August 10, 2015.
 The prototype was placed 30 feet underwater.
 The trial lasted 105 days and the prototype was successfully lifted out of the water for further testing.
 Following the initial experiment, Microsoft wanted the next prototype to be larger in size, deployed in harsher conditions, and powered with renewable energy.